UCL/STIR/examples/C++/src/README.txt

 	An example parameter file for demo4_obj_fun.cxx, used to compute the objective function value of an image and perform some iterative gradient ascent updates.

+demo5_line_search.par
+	An example parameter file for demo5_line_search.cxx, used to perform a line search of a image and objective function.

 generate_image.par
 	An example parameter file for generate_image that allows it